Most people are nice when you finally get to know them.

 The Ewells started it all.

 Bob is a nasty, mean man.
-He is a flat character because all readers see is his hostile, mean side.
-He treats everyone horribly.
-He never changes making him a static character. he is mean and nasty when we first meet him and stays that way up until his death in chapter 28.
+All readers see is his hostile, mean side.
+He treats everyone horribly, including his own children.
+He never changes; he is mean and nasty when we first meet him and stays that way up until his death in chapter 28.

 “Mr. Underwood didn’t talk about miscarriages of justice, … Mr. Underwood likened Tom’s death to the senseless slaughter of songbirds by hunters and children” (275)